Protect PDF with Password β Free, 256-bit AES Encryption, No Sign-Up

 PDF passwords are appropriate any time you need to control who can open a document.
 Common use cases include payslips and HR documents sent over email, financial reports shared with specific clients, legal agreements that should only be accessible to named parties, confidential proposals or pricing documents, and personal records such as tax returns or medical documents stored in cloud services.
 Encryption adds a critical layer of defence if the file ends up in the wrong inbox or gets accessed by an unauthorised party.

-128-bit RC4 Encryption β What Does It Mean?
+256-bit AES Encryption β What Does It Mean?

 Open Password vs. Permissions Password β What Does PdfDocShift Apply?